High Blood Pressure Emergencies in Children

 • In children, the first symptoms of a hypertensive emergency are typically a headache, listlessness, confusion, and seizures and, in infants, irritability.

-• Doctors diagnose hypertensive emergency by measuring blood pressure and doing tests for organ damage, such as electrocardiography, echocardiography, and blood and urine tests.
+• Doctors diagnose hypertensive emergency by measuring blood pressure and doing tests for effects on the brain, heart, and kidneys (electrocardiography, echocardiography, brain CT scan or MRI, and blood and urine tests).

-• Treatment of hypertensive emergencies involves admitting children to an intensive care unit and giving drugs by vein to lower blood pressure as soon as possible.
+• Treatment of hypertensive emergencies involves admitting children to an intensive care unit and giving medications by vein to lower blood pressure as soon as possible.

 A hypertensive emergency is a particularly severe, sudden form of high blood pressure.
-Diastolic blood pressure (the bottom number) is usually over 100 mm Hg, and there is evidence of progressive damage in one or more vital organs (typically the brain, heart, eyes, and kidneys).
+Blood pressure may be 30 points or more higher than what is needed to diagnose hypertension, and there is evidence of progressive damage in one or more vital organs (typically the brain, heart, eyes, and kidneys).
 Children may have a variety of symptoms.

 Hypertensive emergencies are relatively rare in children.
 They may develop in children who have or have not been previously diagnosed with high blood pressure.